Russia will not support U.S. bid to change Iran nuclear deal: Lavrov

 Russia’s top diplomat, who stressed that Russia will work to preserve the existing Iran nuclear deal, also warned that the agreement’s collapse could be detrimental to dialogue with North Korea.

+Lavrov suggested Pyongyang would look at how Iran had been treated by Washington and wonder if any deal it did with the United States on its own missile and nuclear program would hold or also be called into question.

-“If the deal is put aside and Iran is told, ‘you keep up with your obligations or we will impose sanctions again’, then you have to put North Korea in its place,” Lavrov said.
+“If the deal is put aside and Iran is told, ‘you keep up with your obligations or we will impose sanctions again’, then you have to see it from North Korea’s point of view,” said Lavrov, stressing the international community should approach the two countries’ nuclear programs in the same manner.

 “They are being promised that sanctions will be lifted if they give up their nuclear program.
 They will give it up, but no one will lift the sanctions against Pyongyang.”

+In separate comments on Monday, Ali Shamkhani, the secretary of Iran’s National Security Council, said Trump’s threats to withdraw from the nuclear deal were fanning “Iranophobia” and meant to deprive Tehran of the agreement’s economic benefits.

+“Scaring the international community with the decisions of a mad man is a repetitive tactic that has proved to be ineffective,” Fars news agency quoted Shamkhani as saying.

-Reporting by Jack Stubbs; Writing by Gabrielle Tétrault-Farber, Editing by William Maclean
+Reporting by Jack Stubbs in Moscow and Bozorgmehr Sharafedin in London; Writing by Gabrielle Tétrault-Farber; Editing by William Maclean